An arabesque is a piece of notably decorative music, often intended to depict the character of Arabic architecture.

-Among piano-playing readers of this column, quite a few of you will surely have tackled at least one of Debussy’s delightful Deux Arabesques.
+Among piano-playing readers of this site, quite a few of you will surely have tackled at least one of Debussy’s delightful Deux Arabesques.

 If you have, did you ever find yourself wondering what it is that’s particularly ‘Arab-esque’ about these pieces?
 They don’t recall any kind of familiar Arabic music: florid, modally flavoursome courtly songs or folk dances, or the free-floating ecstasy of a chanting Muezzin.